CyrilWendl/ICG-2017/Readme.txt

 *Ex3: Artistic shading*
 The idea is as before.
 But in this case we bind a 2dTexture to artistic shader, and both the dot products will have to be used (as a vec2) as coordinates to access the value in the 2D texture provided.

+*Ex5: Spotlight shading*
+Here we use the same idea as for the Phong shading, but multiplying the color by a spot effect, which is calculated as the dot product between the normalized light direction and the normalized viewing direction, to the power of some exponent.